Azure Automation runbook types

 For cloud jobs, Python 3.8 jobs sometimes fail with an exception message

 invalid interpreter executable path.
 You might see this exception if the job is delayed, starting more than 10 minutes, or using Start-AutomationRunbook to start Python 3.8 runbooks.
 If the job is delayed, restarting the runbook should be sufficient.
-Hybrid jobs should work without any issue if using the following steps:

 You can create and edit graphical and graphical PowerShell Workflow runbooks using the graphical editor in the Azure portal.
 However, you can't create or edit this type of runbook with another tool.
 Main features of graphical runbooks: